RollerCoaster Tycoon: RollerCoaster Tycoon 4 Mobile

-This installment was universally panned amongst fans and critics alike.
+This instalment was universally panned among fans and critics alike.
 It was criticized due to Chris Sawyer's absence in the making of the game and the heavy use of microtransactions and wait times.

 RollerCoaster Tycoon 3: Mobile Edition

 Released in August 2015, RollerCoaster Tycoon 3: Mobile Edition is an iOS version of RollerCoaster Tycoon 3 developed and published by Frontier and is a faithful port of the original game (tutorial mode, original 18 scenarios for career, and a sandbox).